Greetings from the Superintendent

 While in CISD, Dr. Stockton has served as principal of The Woodlands High School, McCullough Junior High School, and Knox Junior High School; and he was assistant principal at Oak Ridge High School, McCullough Junior High School, and Knox Junior High School.
 Prior to administration, he taught math and coached at both Conroe High School and Travis Junior High School.
 Dr. Stockton began his career in education as a math teacher in Lafayette, Indiana.

-He received the 2013 Drum Major Award at the twenty-fourth annual Dr. Martin Luther King, Jr. Commemorative Celebration in The Woodlands.
+He received the 2013 Drum Major Award at the 24th annual Dr. Martin Luther King, Jr. Commemorative Celebration in The Woodlands.
 The title of the award is derived from a sermon given by Dr. King in February, 1968, in which he referred to a 20th century notion of greatness – the innate human need for recognition, the desire for distinction – calling this impulse the Drum Major instinct.
 The Drum Major Award is an honor given annually to an outstanding individual in Montgomery County whose life or work best exemplifies the ideals of being a “Drum Major.”

 Dr. Stockton received his bachelor’s and master’s degrees from Purdue University.
 He obtained his Mid-Management Certification from Sam Houston State University and his Doctorate of Education in Administration from Texas A&M University.
 He and his wife, Kara, who is a teacher at McCullough Junior High School, have a daughter, Brooke, who is a Conroe ISD and Texas A & M University graduate.
 He and Kara are members at West Conroe Baptist Church.